-Vitamin K and the Newborn helps parents and professionals understand issues relating to the administration of vitamin K to newborn babies.
+Vitamin K and the newborn helps parents and professionals understand the issues and the evidence relating to the administration of vitamin K to newborn babies.

 What’s it all about?

 Vitamin K has been routinely recommended for newborn babies for several decades.
-And many parents are happy for their child to be given this.
-But others want more information.
-Some have questions about why this intervention is offered.
-And many want to know whether there are downsides.
+Many parents are happy for their child to have this.
+Others want more information.
+Some have questions about why this is offered.
+Many want to know about downsides and possible alternatives.

 Does my baby need it?